StevenCK1/Personal_website/README.md

 Portfolio

-- Card by antd added and made responsive with Row and Col
+- Card by antd added and made responsive with Row and Col ✅
+- Consider pagination if there is more than 4 projects to show

 Contact me

-- Used netlify form
+- Used netlify form ✅
-- Added component for social media links
+- Added component for social media links ✅
-- Contact page responsive and social links moves under contact form for smaller screens
+- Contact page responsive and social links moves under contact form for smaller screens ✅

 Footer?